This hotel’s beachside setting is complemented by a big pool and a choice of places to eat.

 TripAdvisor Reviews Show more reviews »

-Good hotel for Relaxing
+Good and nice hotel for holidays!

 Things To Do View all »